openethereum/js-libs/packages/light.js/docs/getting-started/installation.md

 ```

 Note: `@parity/api` is Parity's version of [web3.js](https://github.com/ethereum/web3.js/), but you can also web3.js instead.
 Please refer to [`@parity/api` documentation](https://github.com/paritytech/js-libs/tree/master/packages/api) to see the difference.

+Note: As of August 2018, this method is only suitable for local development only.
+If you put your dapp online, there is no easy way it'll have its own "local" Light Client.
+We recommend using another provider in this case.

+However, if you are building a mobile application or an Electron desktop application, then the Light Client can be easily embedded into the application itself.
+For an example, see [Fether](https://github.com/paritytech/fether).

 ### Provider 2: MetaMask